Ammar-Alnagar/Immy-AI/README.md

 2. Groq implementation ✔
 3. Ollama implementation (offline) ✔
 4. Save logs offline, then send it to LLM in a Box with chatid ✔
-5. Route between offline and online models for seamless interaction ✔
+5. Route between offline and online models for seamless
-6. Using websockets for ElevenLabs API # not possible
-7. Use Groq token streaming ✔
-8. Llama.cpp